occiware/MoDMaCAO/README.md

 An overview of the Apache Spark extension is shown below:
 ![Apache Spark extension](/doc/apache-spark-extension.jpg "Apache Spark extension")

-An overview of a sample Apache Spark configuration using the defined extension is shown belwo:
+An overview of a sample Apache Spark configuration using the defined extension is shown below:
 ![Sample Apache Spark configuration](/doc/apache-spark-cluster.jpg "Sample Apache Spark configuration")